 Detroit AREA TALENT Fund

 The Detroit Area Talent Fund invests in degree and credential completion for Metro Detroit residents of all ages who are currently pursuing industry credentials, associate degrees, and bachelor’s degrees in high-demand STEM fields.
-The fund aims to close the graduation gaps for under-resourced students, paving the way toward postsecondary degrees and credentials that lead to promising careers in tech and tech-enabled industries.
+The fund aims to close the graduation gaps for financially vulnerable students, paving the way toward postsecondary degrees and credentials that lead to promising careers in tech and tech-enabled industries.

 Eligible Majors

 Eligible academic programs include majors rooted in computer and information science (including cybersecurity-related programs), engineering and engineering technology, manufacturing technology, and skilled-trades.
-Pre-medical or medical-related programs are not eligible.

 See the full list of eligible majors here.